 Melissa has been a member of the American Law Institute since 2003.
 She is also an Advisory Board member for the Institute for Consumer Antitrust Studies and is Co-Chair of the ABA National Institute on Class Actions.
 She chairs the Dean's National Advisory Council for the Columbian College of Arts and Sciences at the George Washington University.
 She serves as Vice Chair of the Global Private Litigation Committee of the ABA Antitrust Section.

-Nathaniel Read is an experienced trial and appellate lawyer who regularly appears before federal and state courts and arbitration forums.
+Nathaniel Read is an experienced trial and appellate lawyer who regularly appears before federal and state courts and international and U.S. arbitration forums.
 His practice focuses on complex business and financial disputes, with a particular emphasis on securities, commercial litigation, and real estate litigation.
 He has also handled a significant number of products liability, antitrust, and other class actions for telecommunications and consumer products companies, as well as other clients.
 Nate also has extensive experience in trademark, employment, and white collar criminal and enforcement matters.
 Nate has been named one of New York's Super Lawyers for Business Litigation in 2016.
 He graduated magna cum laude from New York University School of Law, where he was a member of the Order of the Coif and a Florence Allen Scholar.
 Before joining the firm, he practiced at Quinn Emanuel Urquhart & Sullivan, LLP in New York City.
 He is proficient in Spanish.

 Bonnie Roe has over thirty years of experience as a corporate lawyer advising publicly and privately held companies and funds.
 Her practice focuses on securities law, mergers and acquisitions, corporate governance, and private equity.
 Bonnie regularly advises public companies and their boards of directors on public disclosure, SEC compliance matters, corporate governance, and executive compensation.
 She has served as counsel for issuers, investors, and placement agents in connection with public and private offerings, including cross-border offerings.
 She also represents companies and investment funds in early and later stage financing transactions and has significant experience in fund formation and investment.
 Bonnie has counseled numerous buyers and sellers of publicly and privately held businesses, helping to develop and execute strategies for achieving business goals in an efficient manner.
 Her clients include both U.S. and internationally based companies.